Speak to a Dryer Vent Professional in Your Area

 - Remove the dryer vent faceplate from the exterior wall, and thoroughly clean the vent.

-If you have concerns about cleaning the pieces yourself, call 844-962-2681 to connect with a trained HVAC professional in your area.
+If you have concerns about cleaning the pieces yourself or questions about how to clean the dryer vent from outside, call 844-962-2681 to connect with a trained HVAC professional in your area.
 A local specialist will be happy to help determine why your dryer vent blows lint outside.
 Whether your vent needs cleaning, or there’s another reason at hand, you’ll receive a no-obligation quote for the necessary work.

 When the dryer vent blows lint outside, it’s not just an unsightly mess- it could be a sign that your dryer vent needs some attention.
+Even if that means there is lint stuck in the outdoor dryer vent trap.
 If a full cleaning doesn’t do the trick, contacting a professional can give you the ultimate peace of mind.

 Check us out today: Specialty Air Purifiers.